 Stephen King and J. K. Rowling tier writers are very few and even further between.

 But that does not mean you can’t earn a living as a writer!

 Back in 2008, Kevin Kelly penned an article titled “1,000 True Fans.”
 In this piece, Kelly argues that the power of direct connection through the Internet allows creators to earn a living from their art if they have only 1,000 True Fans.

 Let’s break down Kelly’s theory and see how it can apply to self-published authors.

 First, we need to address the two criteria Kelly identifies as requisite for building a True Fanbase:

 - You must generate enough content to earn $100 from each True Fan per year;

 - You must create and foster a direct connection between you and your 1,000 True Fans.

-Alright, before I lose anyone, I know that both of these criteria seem pretty tough. $100 a year from book sales is unrealistic.
+Alright, before I lose anyone, I know that both criteria seem tough. $100 a year from book sales is unrealistic.
 If you sell your book for around $15, you’ll be taking home around $8 a sale after printing costs.
-I’m guessing most authors aren’t putting out more than one book a year. $8 and $100 is a pretty big difference.
+I’m guessing most authors aren’t putting out more than one book a year. $8 and $100 is a big difference.